College of Education student receives Fulbright Award to teach English in Malaysia

 “I want to get (my students) intrinsically motivated about their learning,” Madsen said.
 “I want them to promote self-efficacy and to know they have the potential to be great individuals.”

 In 2017, USF was the institution with the most Fulbright student awards in the state of Florida, with 10 students having received awards through the program.
-The university encourages students to participate in the Fulbright program by providing advising and support resources through the Office of National Scholarships and by hosting a number of foreign Fulbright students and faculty from across the globe to teach and study at USF.
+The university encourages students to participate in the Fulbright program by providing advising and support resources through the Office of National Scholars and by hosting a number of foreign Fulbright students and faculty from across the globe to teach and study at USF.

 “We are delighted that one of our talented students has been selected for this once in a lifetime opportunity,” said Roger Brindley, Interim Dean for the College of Education and USF System Vice President for USF World.
 “The USF College of Education is focused on providing our students with the knowledge and skillset they need to be effective educators at both a national and international level.
 It is educators like Lauren who are critical in developing the next generation of global citizens.”